AnnaFHub/dpp_documentation/wastebin/wastebin.md

 ## Materials and tools

 In the beginning the plan was to use cardboard for the first prototypes.
 However, cardboard was not stable enough.
-Therefore wood was used for the prototypes.
-**TODO** What materials and hardware did you use in your iterations and your final prototypes?
-Did you modify any ready-made devices?
-Did you build it from scratch?
-What tools did you use to implement your prototype?
+Therefore wood was used for the prototypes basic framework.
+The mechanical parts where mostly printed with PETG 3D-print fillament in order to have stable enough parts.
+All cableclips and mounts for the hardware were also 3D-printed.
+For the control of the motors and the basic logic an Arduino uno with motor shield was utilized.
+For the image recognition with camera and the output of the audio a Raspberry PI with a script of the programming language python was chosen.
+All in all the wastebin contained 1 stepper motos, 1 servo motor, 8 gears, 7 ball bearing, 1 spring, 1 ardunio, 1 motorshield, 1 raspberry PI, 1 camera, 1 speaker, 1 powerbank, 1 power supply (5V) and various small components containing about 750g 3D-print Fillament and screws.

 ## Conclusion